The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Results

 where \(\mu_{j}\) and \(\phi_{j}\) represent the mass and azimuthal angle, respectively, of the \(j\)th particle in an radial annulus of width \(\Delta R = 0.02\,\mathrm{kpc}\), \(m\) is an integer that denotes the multipole order, and we calculate $m=2$ to focus on the bar mode within 8 kpc.

 Figure \ref{fig:f2map} illustrates the time evolution of the radial distribution of the Fourier mode $F_2$ ($m=2$) over 5 Gyr.
-The $F_2$ mode has been computed for the initial stars in the disk component.
-The color bar scale is fixed in the range $0.01-0.15$ across all models.
+The $F_2$ mode has been computed for the initial stars in the disk component.To ensure that the same color corresponds to the same value for ease of comparison, the color distribution in the color bar is fixed for each component across all models.
+For example, all values above 0.15 are shown in red.
 Soon after the evolution begins, non-axisymmetric structures appear throughout the disk region due to disk instabilities.
 These turn into a stable bar structure around 1 Gyr (see also Fig.~\ref{fig:f2radial}).
+Since our stellar disk is dynamically cold and unstable to bar formation, the bar formation epoch is nearly identical in all three models, regardless of bulge mass.
 After that, non-axisymmetric structures such as spiral arms diminish, especially in the outer region.

 The inner radial region in Fig.~\ref{fig:f2map} with $F_2>0.15$ (red color) is taken to define the bar region.
 Its radial extent, however, is not constant, but fluctuates with time.
 During episodes of bar--spiral mode coupling, the apparent bar length can extend by a few kpc and vary on a dynamical timescale comparable to the bar--spiral beat period \citep{minchev10,quillen11,marques25}.
 The minimum extent of these fluctuations then provides a better estimate of the underlying bar length \citep{hilmi20}.